melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

   href: "/files/cohort-import-template.xlsx"
 }) }}

-If you haven’t included a child’s NHS number, we’ll retrieve it from the Personal Demographics Service (PDS) - Mavis automatically searches PDS to find a match for the child, using the information you’ve provided (their date of birth must be correct for this to work).
+If you haven’t included a child’s NHS number, we’ll retrieve it from the Personal Demographics Service (PDS) - Mavis [automatically searches PDS](/guide/importing-cohorts#see-how-mavis-uses-pds-to-find-nhs-numbers). to find a match for the child, using the information you’ve provided (their date of birth must be correct for this to work).

 ### Preparing files for upload